glasskube/glasskube/CONTRIBUTING.md

 ### Discuss issues

-- If you have a way of approaching an issue that is outside of the scope of the issues description, propose and discuss your solution in the issue itself.
+- If you have a way of approaching an issue that is outside the scope of the issues description, propose and discuss your solution in the issue itself.
 - If you are unsure about something, don't hesitate to ask the community.

 ## 🚨 Contributing best practices